namsor/namsor-csharp-sdk2/docs/AdminApi.md

 <a name="availableplans1"></a>
 # **AvailablePlans1**
-> APIPlansOut AvailablePlans1 (string token)
+> APIPlansOut AvailablePlans1 ()

-List all available plans in the user's preferred currency.
+List all available plans in the default currency (usd).

 ### Example
 ```csharp